- In Our Community

 Estimated Dates & Work Schedule

-JEA is continuing work to replace and upsize an existing 24-inch sewer transmission main which has reached the end of its service life.
+JEA has completed work to replace and upsize an existing 24-inch sewer transmission main which had reached the end of its service life.
 This pipe serves a large segment of Jacksonville’s west side, conveying approximately 3.6 million gallons a day of sewage to JEA’s nearby Southwest Water Treatment Facility.
-When completed, this new 30-inch sewer transmission main will provide better sewer service reliability and assist with future growth in the area.
+The new 30-inch sewer transmission main will provide better sewer service reliability and assist with future growth in the area.

-The new sewer transmission main will be installed starting near the intersection of Ortega Farms Boulevard and Timuquana Road, north along Ortega Farms Road, cross Fishing Creek at the City’s Wayne B. Stevens Boat Ramp, continuing along Confederate Point Road, Cedar Hills Boulevard, Sunbury Avenue and ending at the southwest corner of Wilson Boulevard and Aldington Drive.
+The new sewer transmission main was installed starting near the intersection of Ortega Farms Boulevard and Timuquana Road, north along Ortega Farms Road, cross Fishing Creek at the City’s Wayne B. Stevens Boat Ramp, continuing along Confederate Point Road, Cedar Hills Boulevard, Sunbury Avenue and ended at the southwest corner of Wilson Boulevard and Aldington Drive.

 Progress Photo - Sewer By-pass Line on Ortega Farms